bretth/django-pq/README.md

     $ pip install -r requirements
     $ nose2

 I have been judicious about which tests were ported across from RQ, but hooray for tests.
-To make it easier to panel beat smashed code django-pq does use setUp as its creator intended.
+To make it easier to panel-beat smashed code django-pq does use setUp as its creator intended.

+I intend to stick as closely to the documented RQ api as possible with minimal divergence.

 Acknowledgements
 -----------------